-Academic Director: Joseph Nadan
+Academic Director: Ari Ginsberg

-The NYU School of Engineering Master’s Degree Program in Management of Technology (MOT) was created for professionals who aim to make a difference in an economy where bridging the technology and business worlds is crucial.
+The NYU Tandon School of Engineering Master’s Degree Program in Management of Technology (MOT) was created for professionals who aim to make a difference in an economy where bridging the technology and business worlds is crucial.
 It introduces participants to the latest thinking and best practices in technology management and innovation.
 For forward-thinking managers, the MOT Program is a proven and unique path to leadership in the Twenty-First Century.

 The MOT program also welcomes students into a community of learners that includes faculty, strategic partners, industry leaders and business networks around the world.
 The Institute for Technology and Enterprise (ITE) - New York’s premiere research and educational hub for management and innovation - is one of our major partners.
 It hosts round-tables and workshops with industry leaders and scholars, ensuring our students benefit from a wealth of resources and ideas.

 Key Characteristics of the MOT Program: Flexible Scheduling

 The MOT program is offered with a curriculum that bridges the gap between technology and business, and may be completed in accelerated (4), full-time (3), or part-time (2) or (1) formats in anywhere from 10 to 44 months.
 The number in parentheses represents the number of 3.0 credit courses completed in each semester in each format.
 Due to this scheduling flexibility, it is well-suited for engineers and scientists with increasing managerial responsibility, as well as professionals, functional and business managers, and entrepreneurs in financial services, IT, security, design, retailing, media/entertainment and other increasingly technological environments.
 Courses take place in the evening, which means there is minimal disruption to a student’s busy daytime routine.

 By the time students graduate from the MOT program, they will: